TOMP-WG/TOMP-API/README.md

 ---
 OpenAPI 3.0 documentation is also available at https://app.swaggerhub.com/apis-docs/TOMP-API-WG/transport-operator_maas_provider_api/

-To document the latest developments, a Blueprint for an Transport Operator to Mobility Provider API is provided The latest version of this Blueprint is available at:
+To document the latest developments, a Blueprint for an Transport Operator to Mobility-as-a-service Provider API is provided The latest version of this Blueprint is available at:

 https://github.com/TOMP-WG/TOMP-API/tree/master/documents or through dutchmobilityinnovations.com.